Bogdan Zdrojewski: Biography

 At the 1997 elections Zdrojewski was elected to the Senate of Poland, receiving 241,179 votes as an independent candidate.
 He resigned on 11 January 2000, after the Constitutional Court's decision that a mayor's position cannot be combined with a senator's mandate.
 He resigned from the mayor's position in May 2001, as he decided to stand as a candidate in the 2001 parliamentary elections.
 He was elected for the 4th parliamentary term of Sejm from Platforma Obywatelska (47,297 votes).

 In 2005, Zdrojewski was reelected to Sejm of the 5th legislature from Platforma Obywatelska list in Wrocław (73,959 votes).
 The following year, he took the position of Minister of Defence in Donald Tusk's shadow cabinet.
 On 5 December 2006, he became head of the parliamentary group of Platforma Obywatelska.
 Standing in Wrocław at the 2007 elections, he received the third-highest result in Poland, which amounted to 213,883 votes.

 On 16 November 2007, Zdrojewski was appointed Minister of Culture and National Heritage in Donald Tusk's first government.
 At the 2011 elections, he was re-elected to the Sejm gaining the support of 149,962 voters, and confirmed by Prime Minister Tusk in the same ministerial position.

 At the 2014 European elections, Zdrojewski received a mandate of a Member of the European Parliament of the 8th legislature.
 He took over the mandate on 1 July 2014.
 He did not contested the 2019 European elections.

-Married to Barbara (also a senator), they have a son and a daughter.
+Married to Barbara Zdrojewska (also a senator), they have a son and a daughter.